Toledo metropolitan area

 The Toledo Metropolitan Area, or Greater Toledo, is a metropolitan area centered on the American city of Toledo, Ohio.
 As of the 2020 census, the three-county Metropolitan Statistical Area (MSA) had a population of 646,604.
 It is the sixth-largest metropolitan area in the state of Ohio, behind Cincinnati–Northern Kentucky, Cleveland, Columbus, Dayton, and Akron.

 Located on the border with Michigan, the metropolitan area includes the counties of Fulton, Lucas, and Wood.
 The Greater Toledo area has strong ties to Metro Detroit, located 40 mi north, and has many daily commuters from southern Monroe County, Michigan.
 Toledo is also part of the Great Lakes Megalopolis.

 Effective 2020, the separate micropolitan areas of Findlay, Fremont, and Tiffin were combined with the Toledo MSA to form a larger Toledo-Findlay-Tiffin Combined Statistical Area.
 However, when the metropolitan area delineations were published in July 2023, these micropolitan areas were detached.

 The wider region of Northwest Ohio adds Defiance, Hancock, Henry, Ottawa, Paulding, Putnam, Sandusky, Seneca, Van Wert, and Williams counties.

 Regional education

 There are several institutions of higher education that operate campuses in the area.
 Some of the larger schools include The University of Toledo, Mercy College of Ohio, and Davis College in Toledo.
-Lourdes University in Sylvania, Stautzenberger College in Maumee, Owens Community College in Perrysburg Township, and Bowling Green State University in Bowling Green.
+Additionally, Stautzenberger College in Maumee, Owens Community College in Perrysburg Township, and Bowling Green State University in Bowling Green operate in the area.